tari-project/rfcs/src/RFC-0250_Covenants.md

 ## Goals

 This Request for Comment (RFC) presents a proposal for introducing _covenants_ into the Tari base layer protocol.
-Tari Covenants aims to provide restrictions on the _future_ spending of subsequent transactions to enable a number of powerful use-cases, such as
+Tari covenants aim to provide restrictions on the _future_ spending of subsequent transactions to enable a number of powerful use cases, such as:

 - [vaults]
 - side-chain checkpointing transactions,